Victor Lustig: Early life

-Lustig was born in Hostinné, Bohemia, Austria-Hungary.
-He was exceptionally gifted at learning throughout his youth, but also proved to be a source of trouble.
-At the age of 19, while taking a break from his studies in Paris, Lustig took to gambling.
-During this time he received a scar to the left side of his face from the jealous boyfriend of a woman he consorted with.
-Upon leaving school, Lustig applied both his education and his fluency in several languages to embark on a life of crime, eventually focusing on conducting a variety of scams and cons that provided him with property and money, and which transformed him into a professional con man.
+In 1909, shortly after starting a semester at the Sorbonne in Paris, Lustig took to gambling.
+During this time he also sustained a defining scar on the left side of his face from the jealous boyfriend of a woman he consorted with.
+Upon leaving school, Lustig applied both his quick wit and sizing up of a situation and his fluency in several languages to embark on a life of crime, eventually focusing on conducting a variety of scams and cons that provided him with property and money, and which transformed him into a professional con man.